hpcc-systems/Solutions-ECL-Training/Taxi_Tutorial/README.md

 We could import the file using an user interface, but we want to demonstrate the power of the HPCC Systems micro services.
 You can invoke these services from any programming language by calling the services end point.
 In our example, we demonstrate an ECL program invoking the service.

 If the program executes correctly, you will see a complete status.
 Alternatively, if there was an error, you will see an error message.

+## 02. Validate if the data has been imported correctly

 You can also verify that the file has been correctly sprayed by querying the logical file attributes: